prastut79/pcs-lms/README.md

 bun dev
 ```

-Then, get started by regestering and logging in.
+Then, get started by registering and logging in.

 ---